 Before Five in a Row and More Before Five in a Row

-Before Five in A Row (BFIAR) is a single volume for ages two through four that uses 24 children's books.
-More Before Five in a Row (MBFIAR) uses 14 children's books.
+Before Five in a Row (BFIAR) is a guide for ages two through four that uses 24 children's storybooks.
+More Before Five in a Row (MBFIAR) uses 14 storybooks.
 It increases the level of difficulty, making it suitable for ages three through five.

 The BFIAR and MBFIAR guides can serve as your complete curriculum for preschoolers.
-You can use them at a relaxed pace over two years.
-However, you could complete both guides in a little more than a year if you use one lesson per week since there a total of 38 lessons in both volumes.
+You can use both guides at a relaxed pace over a two-year span.
+However, you could complete both guides in a little more than a year if you use one lesson per week since, between the two guides, there are a total of 38 lessons.

 Both of these guides include activities for Bible, art, music, science, health, language arts, social studies, and math, along with other activities under headings such as emotions, relationships, and drama.
 The activities are tailored to each story so they vary from week to week.

 After that, the activities don't follow a set pattern.
-For instance, for The ABC Bunny study in BFIAR, the activities begin with three that are science-related about plant life, weather, and animal classification.
-Next are two art observation activities, a counting activity, an introduction to letters of the alphabet, a rhyming activity, and a music activity.
-Instructions for some activities is vague, so it's up to you to determine exactly what to do and how much time to spend.
+For instance, the first three activities for the study of The ABC Bunny in BFIAR are science-related—about plant life, weather, and animal classification.
+Next are two art observation activities, a counting activity, an introduction to the letters of the alphabet, a rhyming activity, and a music activity.
+Instructions for some activities are vague, so it's often up to you to determine exactly what to do and how much time to spend.

-While the BFIAR guide has about four pages for each book, MBFIAR generally has six or more pages with more activities and more-detailed instructions.
-For example, for the book Go to Sleep, Little Farm in MBFIAR, there are five science activities about bees, shadows, beavers, fireflies, and baby animals.
+While the BFIAR guide has about four pages for each storybook, MBFIAR generally has six or more pages for each storybook with more activities and more-detailed instructions.
+For example, for the study of the storybook Go to Sleep, Little Farm in MBFIAR, there are five science activities about bees, shadows, beavers, fireflies, and baby animals.
 These are followed by two observational art activities and one hands-on project.
 Next is a suggestion for pretend play.
-Finally, there are six topics for language arts that include informal teaching strategies, rhyming activities, a search-and-find pre-reading activity, age-appropriate activities about onomatopoeias and personification. and a few paragraphs about the value of reading bedtime stories.
-Lessons on other books delve into other subject areas.
+Finally, there are six topics for language arts that include informal teaching strategies, rhyming activities, a search-and-find pre-reading activity, age-appropriate activities about onomatopoeias and personification, and a few paragraphs about the value of reading bedtime stories.
+Lessons for other books delve into other subject areas.
 For instance, Little Bear's Little Boat gets into recycling, transportation, and other social studies and science topics.

-Each guide has its own storybook map and story disks.
-For each story, a story disk has an illustration of the key character or other identifying feature.
+Each guide has its own storybook map and "story disks."
+For each story, a paper disk has an illustration of the key character or another identifying feature.
 The storybook map is a two-page-wide, fanciful landscape that includes locations that can be identified for each story in that particular Five in a Row guide.
 At the end of each week's lesson, the child is to put the story disk on the proper place on the storybook map.
 (Removable mounting putty works great for this.)
-Black-and-white pages with disks and the storybook map are at the back of each book.
-However, each book that is purchased directly from the publisher also comes with a laminated page of full-color story disks.
+Black-and-white pages with the story disks and the storybook map are at the back of each guide.
+However, each guide that is purchased directly from the publisher also comes with a laminated page of full-color story disks.
 You can also purchase laminated, full-color storybook maps if you wish.
 Using the disks and map isn't required, but it's a fun, visual reminder of the stories the children have heard, and the map also gives children opportunities to make connections from the stories to identify the likely locations for each disk.

 Five in a Row: Volumes 1, 2 and 3

 Volume 1 uses 19 children's storybooks.
 Volume 2 uses 20, and Volume 3 uses 16.
-As with the guides for younger children, each unit studies one book and should take one week.
+As with the guides for younger children, the study of each storybook should take one week.
 More or less time can be spent each day depending upon which lesson elements you choose to use.
-(These books all have suggested schedules at the back.)
-You might use units from more than one volume in one year.
+(These guides all have suggested schedules at the back.)
+You might use units for storybooks from more than one volume in one year.

 As children get older, they might be less willing to listen to the story five days in a row.
-But the lesson activities emphasize different aspects of the story, so the repetition is important.
-The guides offer suggestions that will help you engage students who might be reluctant to sit through repeated readings, such as watching for a particular visual or story element that will be discussed after reading.
+But the lesson activities emphasize different aspects of the story each day, so the repetition is important.
+The guides offer suggestions that will help you engage students who might be reluctant to sit through repeated readings, suggestions such as watching for a particular visual or story element that will be discussed after the reading.

 While there are no biblical references in these volumes, FIAR teaches positive character qualities such as forgiveness, compassion, and honesty.
-Likewise, the selected stories are not overtly Christian but reflect biblical principles.
-For those who want more explicit Christian connections, a separate Five in a Row Bible Supplement contains 175 Bible lessons relating to the books studied in Volumes 1 through 3.
+Likewise, the selected stories are not overtly Christian but still reflect biblical principles.
+For those who want more explicit Christian connections, a separate Five in a Row Bible Supplement contains 175 Bible lessons that correlate with the storybook studies in these three volumes.

-Examples of selected books for these three volumes are The Story About Ping, Mike Mulligan and His Steam Shovel, Katy and the Big Snow, Wee Gillis, Make Way for Ducklings, The Salamander Room, All Those Secrets of the World, and Gramma’s Walk.
+Examples of just some of the storybooks used with these three volumes are The Story About Ping, Mike Mulligan and His Steam Shovel, Katy and the Big Snow, Wee Gillis, Make Way for Ducklings, The Salamander Room, All Those Secrets of the World, and Gramma’s Walk.

-Lessons are all based on the storybooks and have activities for language arts, math, science, art, and social studies—the latter term is loosely used to cover character qualities and relationships in addition to geography, history, and cultures.
+Lessons are all based on the storybooks and have activities for language arts, math, science, art, and social studies.
+The term social studies is used loosely to cover character qualities and relationships in addition to geography, history, and cultures.

-You can choose to work on only one subject area per day or select a variety of activities from among the subject areas.
-The suggested schedule at the back of each book shows one subject area per day.
+The suggested schedule at the back of each guide has you using activities for only one subject area per day, but you could instead select a variety of activities from among the subject areas.
 Activities range from those appropriate for non-writers and non-readers to those for children who have mastered these skills.
 So you can use the lessons to meet the academic needs of kindergartners up through about fourth grade, although you will sometimes need to adapt activities to suit each learner.

-You are encouraged to use stories in whatever order you please.
-The index at the end of each book lists what is covered under each subject area, sometimes broken down further under subheadings.
-This helps you if you have specific goals of your own, or if you want to tie to what your child is learning in math or language arts.
+You are encouraged to use the stories in whatever order you please.
+The index at the end of each book lists what is covered under each subject area and sometimes breaks it down further under subheadings.
+This helps if you have specific goals of your own or if you want to tie to what your child is learning in math or language arts.

-Teaching instructions that apply to most lessons are at the beginning of each volume.
+Teaching instructions that apply to most lessons are at the beginning of each guide.
 Within each lesson, there are detailed instructions for each activity.
 Parts of the lessons are written such that they can be read directly to your child.
 (This will save parents time.)
-Each unit includes a Teacher's Notes page that you can use for lesson planning and notes about resources and field trips.
-Every unit also has one or more student pages with graphic organizers or activities.
+Each lesson includes a Teacher's Notes page that you can use for lesson planning and writing your own notes about resources and field trips.
+Every lesson also has one or more student pages with graphic organizers or activities.

 Beyond Five in a Row

 Those with older children—approximately grades three through eight—should check out Beyond Five in a Row.
 These three volumes were authored by Becky Jane Lambert, daughter of the original series author, Jane Claire Lambert.
 These are excellent, one-semester courses.
-The four "chapter books" used for each volume are the foundation for this unit study approach.
-For example, Volume 1 uses The Boxcar Children, Thomas Edison: Young Inventor, Homer Price, and Betsy Ross: Designer of Our Flag.
+The four chapter books used for each volume are the foundation for this unit study approach.
+For example, Beyond Five in a Row: Volume 1 uses The Boxcar Children, Thomas Edison: Young Inventor, Homer Price, and Betsy Ross: Designer of Our Flag.
 The subject areas covered include literature, some language arts, history, composition, science, and fine arts.